 Starting Up the System

-Now that your system is charged, it’s time to run each individual zone and check for signs of leaks.
+Now that you have charged your system, it’s time to run each individual zone and check for signs of leaks.
 Over the winter it’s possible that sprinkler heads or pipes became damaged and now require sprinkler maintenance.
 In some cases, you may only need to clean out clogged nozzles and heads to get them to work properly.
 If this doesn’t fix the problem, replacing a sprinkler head is an easy part of sprinkler maintenance.

 Make sure that your sprinkler heads are not wasting water by spraying your sidewalks or other paved areas.
 Make adjustments necessary so your spray pattern goes correctly toward your lawn or gardens.
-Now that your system is ready to go, make sure that your control box is programmed with the times and days that you want your lawn to be watered.
+After preparing your system, program your control box with the specific days and times to water your lawn.

 Do you need help with your sprinkler maintenance?
 Click here to request a tune-up or call 817-984-5566.